davidlu1001/davidlu1001.github.io/source/_posts/AWS-Savings-Plans.md

 - Every hour, AWS will assess the possible discount programs that usage qualifies for, and will apply them in the following order: Standard Reservation, Convertible Reservation, Savings Plan.

+So as the minimum commitment is `$0.001` per hour.
+This means only have to spend $8.76 per year ($0.001 x 24 hours x 365 days) in order to qualify for a discount - which might be safer?
+And if that works as we expected then can add another savings plans on top of it.

 # FAQ
 > **Can I continue to purchase EC2 RIs?**
 >